gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.2/index.md

 - The default limit when fetching data from Contentful was increased by 10 times.
 This will speed up build times.
 - The [`using-contentful`](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-contentful) example got updated to Gatsby v3 and demonstrates how to use [`gatsby-plugin-image`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-image) with Contenful.
-- New e2e-contentful test suite to improve plugin reliabliity.
+- New e2e-contentful test suite to improve plugin reliability.

 Fixes: